A theory for generalized morphisms and beyond: Generalized morphisms and isomorphisms from a -space to a -space

-However, when we tried to generalize Theorem \ref{1.3.4} to the case of $\theta $-morphisms, we found that in Definition \ref{5.3.1}, the condition $\theta $ being a map is too strong for the case of ring homomorphisms.
-Basically this is because the map $\tau $ which induces $T$ in Example \ref{T on field--1} is not necessarily injective (and so $\theta $ defined in Theorem \ref{5.3.6} is not necessarily a map).
-Hence we generalized Definition \ref{5.3.1} to Definition \ref{5.3.5} as follows, where the condition $\theta $ being a map is replaced by a weaker one.
+However, when we tried to generalize Proposition \ref{1.3.4} to the case of $\theta $-morphisms, we found that in Definition \ref{5.3.1}, the condition $\theta $ being a map is too strong for ring homomorphisms.
+Basically this is because in Example \ref{T on field--1}, the map $\tau $ which induces $T$ is not necessarily injective (and so $\theta $ defined in Proposition \ref{5.3.6} is not necessarily a map).
+Hence we generalize Definition \ref{5.3.1} to Definition \ref{5.3.5}, where the condition $\theta $ being a map is replaced by a weaker one.